hayleygayfer/COMP2511-Lab04/README.md

 - Look at the unused interface `CheckerStrategy`.
 - A checker piece could have multiple strategies that it aggregates.
 - You don't have to write *ANY* JavaFX code here, you'll want to grab the code that renders the checkers and move it around but you won't have to change it.
-- How are you going to handle force jump?
 - Don't worry about the recursion of multiple jumps, the CheckerController handles this by checking if any of the valid positions can be used to jump again.
-- `forceJump.isSelected()` can be used to determine if the checkbox is ticked.
+Just focus on the jumps you can make from a given position.

 ## Installing JavaFX on your own system